myeongsuseong/myeongsuseong.github.io/_pages/about.md

 * Dr. Seong participated in the Biannual Workshop of the Neurophotonics lab. at Gwangju Institute of Science and Technology, Korea led by Prof. Euiheon Chung as a reviewer of the presentations of the Lab. members on February 7, 2024.

-* Dr. Seong gives an invited talk at International Bimedical Engineering Conference (IBEC) 2023 organized by the Korean Society of Medical and Biological Engineering (KOSOMBE) on November 10, 2023 in Korea.
+* Dr. Seong gives an invited talk at International Biomedical Engineering Conference (IBEC) 2023 organized by the Korean Society of Medical and Biological Engineering (KOSOMBE) on November 10, 2023 in Korea.

 * Xingqian (Boray) Wang joins the Lab aiming to utilize his skills in software and hardware in biomedical engineering (and biomedical optics) on October 23, 2023.
 Welcome aboard Xingqian!